saidvandeklundert/testing-examples/README.md

 Testing is tedious but more fun with some easy examples.

-Written as a lazydog for me to remember how to do the things I regularly do but forget.
+Written as a lazydog for myself to remember how to do the things I regularly do but forget.

 You can pull down the repo and run all tests like so:
 ```